shangbuhuan13/shangbuhuan13.github.io/_pages/about.md

 # News
+* \[2024/02 \] 5 papers are accepted to CVPR2024.
+KP-RED and ShapeMaker focus on joint shape canonicalization, segmentation, retrieval and deformation.
+HiPose achieves nearly SOTA performance on instance-level pose estimation, whilst running super fast.
+SecondPose outperforms competitors on category-level pose estimation.
+MOHO uses a synthetic-to-real strategy for hand-held object reconstruction, and provides a new synthetic dataset for training.
 * \[2024/01 \] Our paper SG-Bot on scene-graph-based object rearrangement is accepted to ICRA2024.
 * \[2023/09 \] Our paper DDF-HO on hand-held object reconstruction is accepted to NeurIPS2023.
 * \[2023/09 \] Our paper CommonScenes on scene generation from scene graph is accepted to NeurIPS2023.